discordjs/discord.js/docs/docs_voicechannel.rst

 Attributes
 ----------

-speaking
+members
 ~~~~~~~~

-A Cache_ of Users_ that are speaking in the voice channel
+A Cache_ of Users_ that are connected to the voice channel